AreaLayer/arealayer.github.io/docs/index.md

 ## Disclaimer

-All the products above are in phase of development
+All the products above are in phase of development;

+We are not funded by Venture Capital.

 Check more here: https://layertwolabs.gitbook.io/